 Never underestimate what people think is cool.
-If people think something is cool, its stock can get very hot.
-Pandemic, lock-downs, severe economic disruption, high unemployment, social distancing, civil unrest, stock buyers ignored all of those things this year and propelled the stock of Tesla up some 900% from August of 2019 to August of 2020.
-Stock players have been willing to pay virtually any price to get in on the Tesla phenomenon, because Tesla, and its ingenious and wacky founder Elon Musk are seen by the public as very, very cool.
+If people think something is cool, its stock can get really hot.
+Even during a time of pandemic, lock-downs, severe economic disruption, high unemployment, social distancing and civil unrest, stock buyers ignored all of those things this year and propelled the stock of Tesla up some 900% from August of 2019 to August of 2020.
+Stock players have been willing to pay virtually any price to get in on the Tesla phenomenon, because Tesla, and its ingenious and wacky founder Elon Musk are seen by the public as really totally very cool.

 And then there is TikTok, the short form video app that has become an immense global sensation of late, especially with the under thirty age demographic.
 TikTok is owned by Byte-Dance, a Chinese owned company with close ties to the PRC’s controlling Communist Party, and has been accused of gathering sensitive personal data from Americans and others throughout the world.
 TikTok is considered a potential major security risk by US defense and intelligence officials, and has been banned outright in India for the same reasons.
 Does TikTok’s security risk really matter to the public or stock players?
 Of course not.
 What matters is that hundreds of millions of people think TikTok is really cool.
 TikTok is now being forced by the Trump administration to sell its American operations to a US based company.
 Its value has been estimated at a cool $80Bn or more.

 Recently, the stock market has segregated some of the largest and most important companies on earth into very clear cut “Cool” and “Not Cool” categories.
 Nvida?
 Cool.
 IBM?
 Not cool.
 Tesla, super cool.
 AT&T and its 7% dividend?
 Very not cool.
 Amazon?
 Cool.
 Dow Chemical?
 You can guess the rest.